ValeriusGC/qccex/README.md

 # qccex
-This is Qt cross-compilation experience
+This is Qt cross-compilation experience.
+Step by step.

+## First step
+Making familiar with Travis CI